Facts about IDPs and refugees

 Our roots were put down in the camps set up for Vietnamese, Cambodian, Laotian, Afghan and Ethiopian refugees in the late ‘70s and ‘80s.
 MSF has a long history of assisting and protecting these populations.

 What do we see?
 How do we respond?

 The public health consequences of armed conflict and population displacement have been well documented during the past 30 years.
-We see high death rates amongst the IDPs and refugee populations but clear priorities have been identified to curb the mortality.
+We see high death rates amongst IDP and refugee populations but clear priorities have been identified to curb the mortality.
 The provision of adequate food, clean water, sanitation, and shelter have been demonstrated to be effective interventions.

 Our teams in the field conduct rapid needs assessments, establish public health programme priorities, work closely with affected communities, organise and manage health facilities and essential medical supplies, train local workers, coordinate with a complex array of relief organisations, monitor and evaluate the impact of their programmes, and efficiently manage scarce resources.

 Our work with IDPs and refugees includes a wide array of services such as:

 - maternal health services and obstetrics,